 - Is there any straining or pulling around the zipper or buttons and buttonholes?

-- Do the darts point in the right direction and end at least ½ to 1 inch away from the curve they are shaping?
+- Are the darts pointed in the right direction?
+And do they end at least ½ to 1 inch away from the curve they are shaping?

 - Do the neckline and armholes lie flat without gaping or binding?

 - Does the bodice fall smoothly across the upper back and chest to below the armholes?

 - Are all side seams (SS) perpendicular to the floor?

 - Is the hemline the same distance from the floor all the way around?